|BILL & DAVE HIKES|

 Each spring we take a road trip to Yosemite for three days of hiking.
 This is not sponsored by the Valley of the Moon Natural History Association, the County Parks or the State Parks, but you are welcome to meet us at the trail head each morning at 8:45 AM for a prompt 9 AM departure.
 These day hikes are more strenuous than our regular hikes.
 If you've had trouble hiking with us to the top of Hood Mountain, Bald Mountain, or Sonoma Mountain then you are not quite yet ready for this adventure.
 On Friday we hike to the top (1872' gain) of Nevada Falls.
 On Saturday we relax with an easy hike past Mirror Lake and along Tenaya Creek.
 On Sunday we hike to the top (2558' gain) of Yosemite Falls.
 The Saturday hike route may change depending on road accesssibility.
 Please make your own room/camping reservations anywhere in the park by calling 888-413-8869.
 Yosemite room reservations should be made one year and one day in advance at 7 AM for best selection.
 Our 2018 hike dates are May 18-20.
 We hope you will join us for one or more of these great hikes.
-Our 2017 dates are May 19, 20, and 21.
-Our 2018 dates are April 27, 28. and 29.